Installation Instructions.

 We recommend 1.5” wide x 1” thick, peel and stick rolls, which can be purchased HERE.

 Align panels against the wall, frame or surface either directly or at an angle, as needed.
 Press against wall to ensure a good seal.
-You may want to place a sandbag or Minnow barrier against the panel to create additional pressure against the wall, until the water levels rise and create pressure.
+Trim as needed and add sections of neoprene as needed to plug holes or gaps between the barriers and the wall.
+We recommend placing a sandbag or Minnow bag against the panel to create additional pressure against the wall, until water levels rise and create hydrostatic pressure.

 Leave strips on sections for further use.